Republicans will defund Planned Parenthood as part of ACA repeal, Ryan says

 But Collins might see more support from moderate Republicans this year because any repeal effort that passes is likely to be signed by incoming President Donald Trump.
 Repeal of Obamacare is only going to need the support of a simple majority of senators.
 With 52 Republican senators, only three need to defect.

 House Republicans, who enjoy a much larger majority, must also take Republican defections into consideration.
-There is already concern among conservative Republicans over the timeline for replacement and that not all tax increases in the ACA will be repealed, threatening Republican repeal efforts.
+There is already concern among conservative Republicans over the timeline for replacement and that not all tax increases that are part of the ACA, such as the tax on medical devices and the tax on high cost health insurance plans, will be repealed, also threatening Republican repeal efforts.

+Not funding $500 million per year for Planned Parenthood would give the GOP some much needed cash to pay for their healthcare replacement while also satisfying the socially conservative portion of their base.

 Related: Replacing Obamacare Will be Difficult, Repealing it Will be Just as Hard